 EVERYTHING IS JOINT, MY SPOUSE CAN HANDLE IT ALL

 This isn’t exactly true.
 While your spouse may have access to some joint property, such as bank accounts or investments, it doesn’t cover everything.
 If you own land jointly, you still have to sign any legal documents to transfer it or to mortgage it.
 You need to sign legal documents, various insurance forms, and lots of other things.
 And just because someone is your spouse doesn’t mean they can make medical decisions for you.
 You need to have documents in place to give those powers.
 That is why everyone, single or married, once they reach 18, should consider Advance Medical Directives and Durable Powers of Attorney.

 I HAVE TO SPEND ALL MY MONEY TO GET MEDICAID

-I NEED A CIVIL UNION TO PLAN FOR MY PARTNER
+I NEED A CIVIL UNION or MARRIAGE TO PLAN FOR MY PARTNER

 I CAN’T LEAVE ANYTHING TO MY SPECIAL NEEDS CHILD